 Sustainable Transportation and Economic Viability

-The undeniable advantage of BRT over light rail is definitely its cost.
-Rail services cost more because of the extensive infrastructure they require, namely: rails and switches; stronger roadbeds (due to the weight of railway cars and its impact on underground networks); catenaries and related equipment; special depots linked to the system by rail tracks; extra labour to satisfy the demands of rail constraints (large radius curves requiring more road work and restructuring, tunnels to avoid steep grades, etc.).
+The undeniable advantage of BRT over light rail is its cost.
+The cost of light rail is increased by the rails and switches; stronger roadbeds (due to the weight of railway cars and its impact on underground networks); the catenary and its equipment; the special depot connected by rail tracks; extra costs from rail constraints (large curve radii, tunnels to avoid steep grades, etc.).

-Although light rail projects currently enjoy great popularity in North America and around the world, such massive investments are hardly sustainable in the long term.
+Although light rail projects currently enjoy great popularity all around the world, such massive investments are hardly sustainable in the long term.
 They are particularly not economically justifiable for many agglomerations that are considerably more spread out and less dense than large urban centres.

 A Few Myths About BRT